chunkypixel/atari-dev-studio/README.md

 This software is currently in preview and contains the following missing or untested features:
 * [macOS] Stella emulator is missing.
 You will be required to provide your own path to Stella for the time-being (via the **Settings**).
 * [macOS] 7800basic and the A7800 emulator is untested
-* [Linux] Potential for missing packages (On Unbuntu 18.04.02 x64 I have been required to install a number)
+* [Linux] Potential for missing packages (On Ubuntu 18.04.02 x64 I have been required to install a number)

 I don't currently have direct access to a macOS machine to finalise feature integration but will do so in the near future.
 The previous incarnation of this extension (containing batari Basic and dasm) has been tested by users on macOS and as the process is very similar to Linux I do expect the extension to function correctly.